TheoWinterhalter/ett-to-wtt/README.md

 The remaining files are focused on a final translation from the WTT used above to a simpler version where syntactic sugar is removed.
-This part is still work-in-progress.
+This part is still work in progress.